Introduction to Ozone

 Display Panel

-The Display Panel on the front of the ZONO always tells the operator whether the ZONO is locked or unlocked, safe to open, or if sanitizing is ongoing or sanitizing is completed.
+The Display Panel on the front of the ZONO™ Cabinet always tells the operator whether the ZONO™ Cabinet is locked or unlocked, safe to open, or if a cycle is ongoing or complete.

 Access Code and Green Start Button